 Metzger also strives to create educational and scholarly networks from the local to the global.
 He served on the Executive Board of Performance Studies international for six years, serving as the organization’s president from 2016-2020.
 In 2014, he taught for the UC Education Abroad Program at Fudan University (China).
 He travels often, giving guest lectures in the U.S. and abroad.
 At UCLA, he serves as a Faculty-in-Residence, where he works to engage students with Los Angeles as a global media capital.
 He consults for major entertainment companies.

-Prior to his arrival at UCLA, Metzger was Assistant Professor of English, Theater Studies, and Asian & Middle Eastern Studies at Duke University.
-He was awarded the inaugural Fulbright Research Chair in North American Society and Culture at Concordia University (Montreal) and has also been adjunct faculty at Antioch University, Loyola Marymount University and the USC School of Theatre.
-In addition to his academic work, he spent three years in social services at the LA Gay & Lesbian Center and as an independent consultant to school districts and other non-profit institutions.
+Before his arrival at the UCLA School of Theater, Film and Television in 2012, Metzger was an assistant professor of English, theater studies, and Asian & Middle Eastern studies at Duke University.
+He was named the inaugural Fulbright Research Chair in North American Society and Culture at Concordia University (Canada) in 2008 and a Framing the Global fellow with Indiana University and Indiana University Press (2011-2018).
+At the beginning of his academic career, he served as adjunct faculty at Antioch University, Loyola Marymount University and the USC School of Dramatic Arts.
+In addition to his academic work, he spent three years in social services at the L.A.
+LGBT Center and as an independent consultant to school districts and other non-profit institutions.

-- Office: 3319 Macgowan
+- Office: 3352 Macgowan

 - Phone: 310-205-0429